Epoxy Flooring in Somerville, NJ

 If your Somerville basement stays damp no matter what you do, that's the Raritan River water table pushing through a slab that was never built to stop it.
 If your restaurant kitchen needs a floor that handles grease and health inspections, we do that overnight so you open on time.
 We work in tight spaces on difficult concrete - it's what this borough demands.

-Services in Somerville
+Services

 From a damp Victorian basement to a Main Street restaurant kitchen that needs to be done by morning - every service we offer here is shaped by the realities of working in a dense, older borough.